List of long-distance footpaths in the United Kingdom: Scotland: Great Trails

 Scotland's Great Trails are long-distance "people-powered" trails (predominantly hiking trails but including cycling, horse-riding and canoe routes) in Scotland.
-Scottish Natural Heritage maintains the official list of Scotland's Great Trails and is the custodian of the brand, but responsibility for creating and maintaining each route lies with each local authority through which a route passes, although Scottish Natural Heritage provides some of the finance and publicity.
+NatureScot maintains the official list of Scotland's Great Trails and is the custodian of the brand, but responsibility for creating and maintaining each route lies with each local authority through which a route passes, although Scottish Natural Heritage provides some of the finance and publicity.
 There are 29 routes, offering 1900 mi of trails in total.

 Each of the routes is clearly waymarked with a dedicated symbol, and run largely off-road.
 They range in length from 24 to 214 mi, and are intended to be tackled over several days, either as a combination of day trips or as an end-to-end expedition.
 They are primarily intended for walkers, but may have sections suitable for cyclists and horse-riders.
 One of the trails, the Great Glen Canoe Trail, is designed for canoeists and kayakers.